avdyushin/UDF_Swift/README.md

 }
 ```

-`changeRouteSegment` used for initial state, when home screen is set.
+You can see that `changeRouteSegment` used for initial state, when home screen is set.
-Just set root view controller for application's window.
+It just sets root view controller for application's window.

 ```swift
 func changeRouteSegment(_ from: RouteElementIdentifier,